Vikingjonsson/folder_organizer/README.md

-# Organize folder :smirk:
+# Folder organizer :smirk:

-Tool to organize folders by file type
+Tool to organize folders by file type.
+Created to be used with automation systems.

 ## Quickstart